iterative/dvc.org/static/docs/get-started/example-versioning.md

 ### Expand to learn more about DVC internals

-Repository you cloned is already DVC-initialized.
+The repository you cloned is already DVC-initialized.
 There should be `.dvc` directory with `config`, `.gitignore` files.
 These files and directories are hidden from a user in general and a user does not interact with these files directly.
 Check